-(in thousands) Sig nal Integrity Advanced otection and Sensing IoT System Ic T Connected Services Unallocated Total Balance at January 29, 2023 \$ 274,085 \$ 14,639 \$ 61,582 \$ \$ 931,397 \$ 1,281,703 Measurement period adjustment - 21,659 \$ 21,659 Reallocation 654,831 298,225 (953,056) Cumulative translation adjustment (1,757) (4,606) (6,363) Impairment - (210,516) (69,039) - (279,555) Balance at July 30, 2023 \$ 274,085 \$ 14,639 \$ 504,140 \$ 224,580 \$ \$ 1,017,444
+(in thousands) Signal Integrity Pro dvanced otection I Sensing Ic T System (IoT Connected Services Unallocated Total Balance at January 29, 2023 \$ 274,085 \$ 14,639 \$ 61,582 \$ \$ 931,397 \$1,281,703 Measurement period adjustment 21,659) \$ 21,659 Reallocation 654,831 298,225 (953,056) Cumulative translation adjustment (1,757) (4,606) - (6,363) Impairment ((210,516) (69,039) - (279,555) Balance at July 30, 2023 \$ 274,085 \$ 14,639 \$ 504,140 \$ 224,580 \$ \$1,017,444

 On January 12, 2023, in connection with the Sierra Wireless Acquisition, the Company acquired all of the outstanding equity interests in Sierra Wireless and a preliminary goodwill balance of \$931.4 million was recorded for the excess of the consideration transferred over the net assets acquired and represented the expected revenue and cost synergies of the combined company and assembled workforce.
 In the six months ended July 30, 2023, the Company recorded measurement period adjustments that increased goodwill by \$21.7 million.
-See Note 2, Acquisition and Divestiture, for further discussion of the Sierra Wireless Acquisition, the Company formed two additional operating segments: the IoT System operating segment, which also absorbed portions of the Company finalized the determination of the reporting units related to the previously-identified operating segments.
+See Note 2, Acquisition and Divestiture, for further discussion of the Sierra Wireless Acquisition and impact of the measurement period adjustments.
+In the fourth quarter of fiscal year 2023, in conjunction with the Sierra Wireless Acquisition, the Company formed two additional operating segments: the IoT System operating segment, which also absorbed portions of the Company's previous Wireless and Sensing operating segment, and the IoT Connected Services operating segment.
+In the six months ended July 30, 2023, the Company finalized the determination of the reporting units related to the previously-identified operating segments.
 IoT System-Modules and IoT System-Routers were identified as reporting units, which together with IoT System-Wireless (f.k.a.
 Wireless and Sensing) reporting unit, aggregate into the IoT System operating segment.
 IoT Connected Services comprises one reporting unit and, accordingly, is both a reporting unit and an operating segment.
-During the six months ended July 30, 2023, the company so completed a preliminary allocation of the goodwill balance resulting from the Sierra Wireless Acquisition to each of these reporting units.
+During the six months ended July 30, 2023, the Company also completed a preliminary allocation of the goodwill balance resulting from the Sierra Wireless Acquisition to each of these reporting units.